This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Interaction Between Visual and Olfactory Cues

-- Keep feeders clean and inviting.
+- Keep feeders clean to lower their olfactory thresholds.

 Influence of Weather on Scent Detection